JeffDeCola/my-concourse-ci-tasks/README.md

    _Takes your main README.md, edits and copies it to docs/_includes/README.md._

-## TESTED USING CONCOURSE
+## GITHUB WEBPAGE UPDATED USING CONCOURSE

-A Concourse CI Pipeline will automate unit testing and update the GitHub WebPage.
+A Concourse Pipeline will automatically update the GitHub WebPage.

 ![IMAGE - my-concourse-ci-tasks concourse ci piepline - IMAGE](docs/pics/my-concourse-ci-tasks-pipeline.jpg)